Terms and Conditions

 18.9 The parties irrevocably agree that the courts of England have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with these Terms or their subject matter or formation (including non-contractual disputes or claims).

-18.10 Telephone calls may be recorded for training purposes.
+18.10 Telephone calls may be recorded for training and monitoring purposes.